 The law changes in California once again.
-Starting January 1, 2021, Penal Code section 1001.95 will allow judges, over the prosecutor’s objection, to dismiss misdemenor cases.
+Starting January 1, 2021, California Penal Code section 1001.95 will allow judges, over the prosecutor’s objection, to dismiss misdemeanor cases.
+This law seems to apply to DUI cases and a judge now can dismiss your DUI case.
 To do that, a judge has to be convinced that diversion is appropriate in your case.
 Also, you have to agree to continue your case for up to 24 months and do what the judge asks you to do.
+A judge might ask you to do an alcohol education program, visit a hospital and morgue, and do AAs and/or community service.
 This is called a diversion because the criminal case is diverted from prosecution.
 The diversion, when offered, is offered based on the judge’s determination of conditions unique to specific defendants.
 So, it must be presented on a motion with supporting documents and arguments.
-Because this is a new law, no one knows how to do it correctly, however, having an experienced Los Angeles DUI attorney will help.
-Some crimes are excluded.
-Currently, only this 4 categories are excluded:
+Having an experienced Los Angeles DUI attorney will help you get your DUI case dismissed.
+Some crimes are excluded from the diversion.
+Currently, only these 4 categories are excluded:

 - 1) offenses registrable as sex offenses